TeamLapen/Vampirism/docs/wiki/factions/vampire-hunter-lord-and-minions.md

 ##### Tasks
 At the time of writing there are the following tasks:
-Follow lord, defend lord, defend area, stay, collect resources/blood.
+- Follow lord
+- Defend lord
+- Defend area
+- Stay
+- Collect resources/blood.